raranguren/conway1997/README.md

 ## Running It
 This was made for old-school MS-DOS systems with VGA graphics and a mouse.
 Modern machines can't run it directly.
 You'll need a DOS emulator like DOSBox.

+I've hosted an emulation using JS-DOS in GitHub pages: [Emulation in browswer](https://raranguren.github.io/conway1997/)

 ## Why This Project
 It was my way of diving deep into assembler and seeing how far I could optimize and enhance the experience of a classic simulation on hardware that, at the time, was already a decade old.

 I was using an [Amstrad PC1512](https://en.wikipedia.org/wiki/PC1512) with VGA graphics card and a mouse connected to the serial port.

-## Why is the naming in Spanish
+## Why is the app in Spanish

-Because I didn't speak English back then.
-Sorry about that.
+Because I didn't speak English back then and wanted to keep the original as it is.
+The web version above has instructions in English, though.

 ---